TheGreatBonnie/Puppeteer-web-automation-javascript/README.md

 # Puppeteer Web Automation In JavaScript
-In this Puppeteer web automation repo, the following usecases have been covered:
+In this Puppeteer web automation repo, the following use cases have been covered:

 - Automated testing of a form by navigating to a webpage.
 - Controlling browser instances and pages for automated tests.
 - Automated DOM manipulation and interaction with a webpage.
-- Taking screenshots of a full page, a specific area and generating a PDF of a webpage.
+- Taking screenshots of a full page, a specific area, and generating a PDF of a webpage.
+- Automated event handling on a web app.
 - Automated testing using Puppeteer and Cloud Selenium Grid.

 # How To Run The Tests